OUR APPROACH

 Our solutions are community-led and designed to last

 …and they do.
-Our programme in Upper Kitete has been self-sustaining for over 18 months without further outside investment
+Our programme in Upper Kitete has been self-sustaining since 2023 without further outside investment

 Red bar graph with an upward trending arrow, and a ruler measuring the growth.